 Although there’s no specific legislation outlawing homosexuality in North Korea, same-sex relationships are considered unacceptable by the authorities.
 See our information and advice page for the LGBT community before you travel.

 Any technology incorporating Global Positioning Systems must be left with North Korean customs on entry into the country and collected on departure.
-Foreign mobile phones can be brought into the country but must be registered at the airport.
+Foreign mobile phones can be brought into the country but must be registered at the airport/border.
 They can only be used in North Korea by purchasing a North Korean SIM card.

 Avoid bringing books or other written material in the Korean language, including anything with religious content.
 Any literature deemed subversive or pornographic by the DPRK authorities risk being confiscated.
-There have been recent cases of travel guides being confiscated at the airport on arrival; they are usually returned on departure.
+There have been cases of travel guides being confiscated at the airport on arrival; they are usually returned on departure.

 Consider carefully any films or television programmes that you bring into the country, either on DVD or on data storage devices.
 Those deemed to have an anti-DPRK government message may be confiscated and you may face detention as a result.